Hack-Weekly/grey-unicorn-sticky-notes/README.md

   bin/dev
   ```

 - To try the app

   Open `localhost:3000` in your browser and enjoy!

-- To connect to the databse console run
+- To connect to the database console run

   ```sh
   docker-compose exec dev_db psql -U postgres